Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 2. Checkpoint: Open the `Program.cs` file.
 Click the **Run** button to see what is printed to the screen.
 Observe the response in the browser.

 Hint: You don’t have to change anything in the code editor.
-After pressing Run button, you should be able to see the following output:
+After pressing the Run button, you should be able to see the following output:

 <img width="719" height="250" alt="Image" src="https://github.com/user-attachments/assets/d27b4c1a-c6c1-45e4-8537-8a627c6b827c" />